fanweng/cpp-programming/knowledge-base/concepts/README.md

 - **Initialization list**

 A better way to create an object with initial attribute values.
-Assignment in the constructor is a less efficient way because the object is first created with empty values then is assigned with the intial values, one step more than the initialization list.
+Assignment in the constructor is a less efficient way because the object is first created with empty values then is assigned with the initial values, one step more than the initialization list.

 - **Copy constructor**

 Called when an object is copied:
-1. passing object *by value* as a parameter, `void display_player(Plaery p)`
+1. passing object *by value* as a parameter, `void display_player(Player p)`
 2. returning an object from a function *by value*, `return player_obj`
 3. construct one object based on another with the same class, `Player another_player {player_obj}`